 Several hours later, we'd recovered perhaps 90% of the most damaged pages, enough for The South Rim Trail to move forward.
 As it turned out, I added considerable material to the closing third of the book not anticipated by the outline.
 I guess that's always the case when favorite characters assert themselves and demand the book-equivalent of more screen time.

-For The Lost Mine Trail, third book in the Big Bend Mysteries series, I'm using a more dynamic outlining program specifically designed for writers (Aeon Timeline 2).
-It doesn't lend itself to paper copies, but you can be sure I keep multiple copies of the book file itself.
-Look for this novel late in 2020.
+For The Lost Mine Trail and The Mule Ears, third book and fourth books in the Big Bend Mysteries series, I've used a more dynamic outlining program specifically designed for writers (Aeon Timeline 2).
+It doesn't lend itself to paper copies, but you can be sure I now keep multiple copies of any book file itself.